Do You Walk the Christian Walk?

 “You will know them by their fruits.
 Are grapes gathered from thorns, or figs from thistles?
 So, every sound tree bears good fruit, but the bad tree bears evil fruit.”
 Matthew 7:16-17

 People can claim to be followers of Christ, but the true test of Christianity is not in the words that people speak, but in their actions.
 It is a good saying that “actions speak louder than words.”
 Even here, though, we must also be careful to test for the right actions.
-Some of us have been fooled by smiling faces and a lot of religious, ceremonial activities that come down to external fluff.
+Some of us have been fooled by smiling faces and a lot of religious, ceremonial activities that equates to external fluff.
 The real litmus test is a person’s actions when under the pressures and duress of life, when their real character is exposed, internally, whether they are truly walking in love.

 The fruit we are looking for is love; and this is clearly indicated in the Scriptures as the true test of being a Christian.
 The Epistle of 1 John is explicit on this topic.
 Consider the following portions from that letter: